At a Glance

-Many UserTesting customers create tests that compare two alternative designs.
-For example, two different web pages, prototypes, or even marketing emails.
-The order in which those alternatives are presented can sometimes influence a participant’s reactions, creating a subtle bias within a test.
+Many UserTesting customers create tests that require a test contributor to compare two designs, such as: two different web pages, two prototypes, or even two marketing emails.
+The order in which those designs are presented can sometimes influence a contributor’s reactions, creating a subtle bias within a test.
 The Balanced Comparison feature is designed to reduce the risk of that bias.

-When you use Balanced Comparison, you create two sections in your study, part A and Part B. The order in which participants see the two parts is automatically alternated: the first participant will see option A first and B second, the next will see option B first and option A second, and so on.
+When you use Balanced Comparison, you create two sections in your study, Part A and Part B. The order in which contributors see the two parts is automatically alternated: the first contributor will see option A first and B second, the next will see option B first and option A second, and so on.
 This balances any biases created by the order in which the two alternates are presented.

-Create a new test and select your participants.
-You can use Balanced Comparison to test any website, prototype, or Android app.
-You can also use our Balanced Comparison test template.
+Create a new test and select your contributors.
+You can use Balanced Comparison to test any website, prototype, or app.
+You can also go to the Template gallery for further guidance.